Flintshire County Council: Political control

+The council has been under no overall control since 2008.
+Following the 2022 election Labour formed a minority administration with informal support from the Liberal Democrats.
+A new coalition administration subsequently formed in October 2024, comprising Labour and the Independent and Eagle groupings of independent councillors, led by Labour councillor Dave Hughes.

-The first election to the new council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+The first election to the new council was held in 1995.
+It initially operated as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1996.
+Political control of the council since 1996 has been as follows:

 Leadership

 The leaders of the council since 1996 have been: